TEALSK12/introduction-to-computer-science/lesson_61.md

 ### Emphasize with students

-#### Curricular Competencies - understanding context, defining, ideating
+#### Curricular Competencies - understanding context, defining, and ideation

 In this course, we are not actually typing out any code.
 In our case, "coding" would refer to the stage where we actually drag-and-drop in the Snap! design environment.
 Later when we learn other languages, "coding" would refer to when we start typing out code in a specific language like Java or Python.